-Reclamation owns 78 hydroelectric power plants - and is responsible for operations at 53 - that account for approximately 15 percent of the hydroelectric capacity and generation in the United States.
-Annually, Reclamation generates an average of 40 million megawatt hours of electricity and collects over \$1.0 billion in gross power revenues for the Federal government.
-It would take more than 130 billion cubic feet of natural gas or about 7.2 million tons of coal to produce an equal amount of energy with fossil fuels; as a result, Reclamation's hydropower program displaces over 17 million tons of carbon dioxide that may have otherwise been generated by traditional fossil fuel power plants.
+Reclamation owns 77 hydroelectric power plants - and is responsible for operations at 53 - that account for approximately 15 percent of the hydroelectric capacity and generation in the United States.
+Annually, Reclamation generates an average of approximately 40 million megawatt hours of electricity and collects over \$1.0 billion in gross power revenues for the Federal government.
+It would take more than 130 billion cubic feet of natural gas or over 7 million tons of coal to produce an equal amount of energy with fossil fuels; as a result, Reclamation's hydropower program displaces over 17 million tons of carbon dioxide that may have otherwise been generated by traditional fossil fuel power plants.

-Reclamation's FY 2023 budget request includes \$5 million to advance Administration clean energy and climate change initiatives by increasing Reclamation Project hydropower capabilities and value.
+Reclamation's FY 2024 budget request includes \$3.5 million to advance Administration clean energy and climate change by increasing Reclamation Project hydropower capabilities and value.
 Planned activities are guided by Reclamation's Hydropower Strategic Plan (Hydropower Strategic Plan).
 The Hydropower Strategic Plan serves to ensure Reclamation hydropower remains a long-term, cost-competitive renewable energy resource, delivering value to our customers and stakeholders.

-Hydropower Strategic Plan actions to be pursued in FY 2023 include continued integration of technological innovation into Reclamation's hydropower program, including ongoing Hydropower Efficiency Research Systems work, delivering operational efficiencies at Reclamation hydropower facilities, leveraging modern computing hardware and algorithms; and the ongoing development and validation of automated power data collection and archiving systems and complementary efforts, allowing Reclamation to perform fleet-wide data analytics to better assess equipment condition and maintenance needs.
+Hydropower Strategic Plan actions to be pursued in FY 2024 include continued integration of technological innovation into Reclamation's hydropower program, including ongoing Hydropower Efficiency Research Systems work, delivering operational efficiencies, allowing for water conservation at Reclamation hydropower facilities, leveraging modern computing hardware and algorithms; and the ongoing development and validation of automated power data collection and archiving systems (i.e., data infrastructure) and complementary efforts, allowing Reclamation to perform fleet-wide data analytics to better assess equipment condition and maintenance needs.
+Collectively, these two actions directly contribute to Reclamation priorities - enhancing water conservation and climate resilience and modernizing infrastructure within the power program.
 Complementary efforts include partnerships with industry workgroups offering best practices and data analytic services; and development of internal resources and tools to perform data analytics and disseminate and implement findings.
-Systems are designed to achieve operational efficiencies and reduce program costs.
+Actions are designed to achieve operational efficiencies and reduce program costs.
 More broadly, this effort will allow Reclamation to transition towards a more cost-effective, reliability-centered maintenance strategy focusing on predictive, condition-based maintenance practices supporting long-term asset management.

 Other activities include policy development, oversight, and support services facilitating non-Federal hydropower development on Reclamation Projects through Lease of Power Privilege and Federal Energy Regulatory Commission (FERC) licensing.
 Funding will also support Tribes in the development of untapped energy potential to better manage water resources.
 These activities will be pursued in coordination with Hydropower Memorandum of Understanding (MOU) partners, the Department of Energy and U.S. Army Corps of Engineers.